noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - Snapshot events are tracked through CloudWatch events
 - An event is generated each time you create a single snapshot or multiple snapshots, copy a snapshot, or share a snapshot.

+### compute optimizer

+- Once your EBS volumes are in operation, monitor them and verify that your volumes are providing optimal performance and cost effectiveness using AWS Compute Optimizer.